Skip to Content

 Best cabins for self-caterers: Cabañas Lago Tyndall

 Situated on a bend in the Río Serrano and a short drive from the southern entrance to the park, these cabins may be old-fashioned but are a great way to keep costs down when visiting Torres del Paine.
+Make sure to stock up in Puerto Natales, as there are no shops here, and breakfast is not available.

 They have a spacious living area, a well-equipped kitchen, and even cozy underfloor heating.